I learn, therefore I am.

 In my ‘other’ life, I have fun with a variety of things…

 - I sing!
 Since 1980, I’ve been a member of Sweet Adelines International (SAI), a worldwide music education organization of women who love learning, perfecting, and performing 4-part barbershop harmony.
-For the past 11 years, I’ve been singing lead with Upper Chesapeake Chorus (UCC), a talented group of 49 women from a three-county area in Central Maryland.
-In April 2011, in the four-state Mid-Atlantic Region’s annual chorus competition, we excelled over 22 other choruses to win both the mid-size chorus division and the overall contest, resulting in our first participation in Sweet Adelines’ annual international competition in Denver, October 2012.
+For the past 14 years, I’ve been singing lead with Upper Chesapeake Chorus (UCC), a talented group of 49 women from a three-county area in Central Maryland.
+UCC is a two-time regional champion chorus (2011 and 2013), in competition with 22 other choruses from SAI’s four-state Mid-Atlantic region.
+As a result of those wins, we had the privilege and honor of representing our region at two international competitions – in Denver, CO (2012) and Baltimore, MD (2014) - competing against regional winners from all over the world.
 Singing barbershop harmony is great fun; doing it well enough to win competitions is icing on the cake!

 - When I’m not at my computer or singing, you might find me clickin’ the shutter on one of my cameras as a “serious amateur” photographer with a passion for nature.
 Then I’m back at the computer, creating fine-art photographs, note cards, and postcards – I even sell a few now and then!

 - As an ardent book-a-holic with eclectic taste, I’ll read just about anything that looks interesting!
 At any given time I have at least a novel or two as well as a couple of business books in progress.
 I’m partial to historical novels, mystery/suspense, and speculative fiction, and to books about the space program (especially insider looks at the amazing achievements of Apollo) and digital photography.
-The Amazon Kindle and Apple iPad have kept my books from taking over!
+Reading apps and e-books have kept my books from taking over!

 - Once in a while I dabble in creating art with acrylics, pen-and-ink, and pencil.
 When I’m not up for the visual arts, I play with word images.
 Someday I’d like to write the Great American Novel.
 First, though, I have to write the Great American Paragraph.